 Germs are everywhere

 People are more aware of germs and how they spread since the COVID-19 pandemic hit.
-In general, the more things that you touch on a daily or regular basis, the higher the risk you’ll also pick up bacteria and viruses, says Kristine Arthur, MD, an internist at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
+In general, the more things that you touch on a regular basis, the higher the risk you’ll also pick up bacteria and viruses, says Kristine Arthur, MD, an internist at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
 “It is nice to share, but not ideal to share germs,” she says.
 Although it’s sometimes inevitable to transfer germs, especially if you live with other people, it’s still possible to stay healthy and limit their spread if you take some precautions, according to Dr. Arthur.
 While people tend to be extra cautious about sharing things, there are still items people are sharing that they really shouldn’t be.
-If you want to keep your friends or family free from excess germs starts with not sharing the following items that germ experts definitely wouldn’t.
+If you want to keep your friends or family free from excess germs, make sure you aren’t sharing the following items.

 The clipboard pen is one of the filthiest items in your doctor’s office.
 Since the pandemic started, some doctor’s offices have separated their pens into “dirty” and “clean” cups to limit the spread of germs, but those germs can still find their way to you.
 Researchers found the clipboard pen has more than 46,000 times more germs than an average toilet seat.
 That’s why Dr. Arthur doesn’t share or borrow pens provided in public places, especially in your doctor’s office.
 “Everyone is touching them, and in a place where people are sick they are even more likely to have bacteria or viruses on them,” she says.
 “Bring your own pen for filling out forms.”
-Here are 60 secrets the emergency room staff won’t tell you.

 Some fast-food restaurants in select locations are open for dine-in services.
 If you plan on dining at one of these locations, there’s one important thing to be cautious about sharing with others.
 Once your number is up, and your feast of fries and burgers is ready, you might be quick to grab a tray and chow down.
 You’re actually getting more than your order if you use the plastic trays at fast-food restaurants.
 “Not only are they used by everyone, but they are typically only wiped down with a cloth and not thoroughly cleaned with hot water and soap,” Dr. Arthur says.
 “If you do get your food on them, take it off and put the tray back; never set your food directly on it.”
 Each location may have its own protocol for cleaning trays, though, so check with the staff if you’re curious how they’re sanitized.

 Makeup and makeup brushes